 The amount of credit awarded by partner institutions varies and depends on the number of contact hours for the course.
 Course offerings vary from semester to semester, and course listings and syllabi are not available until shortly before the beginning of the academic year.

 Université de Nanteswww.univ-nantes.fr

 Most university courses are assigned 3 credits for a semester.
-At the Université de Nantes, most courses consist of the cours magistral (lecture course) and the travaux dirigés (discussion sessions).
+At the Université de Nantes, most courses consist of a cours magistral (lecture course) and a travaux dirigés (discussion sessions).
 The lecture course is taught by a professor or a maître de conférences, and the travaux dirigés are generally taught by an associate professor.